-Poor sleep can contribute to some of the common difficulties experienced throughout adolescence:
+Poor sleep can contribute to some of the common difficulties experienced throughout adolescence

 Sleep supports processes in the brain that are important for learning, memory and emotions.
 Studies have shown a link between short sleep duration and aggression, impulsivity and short-temperedness.
 Lack of sleep can lead hinder the ability to handle strain and stress, and can lead to increased stress, anxiety and depression.

 Sleep deprivation can lead to a lack of coordination and awareness that can lead to other physical injuries.
 For example, driving behind the wheel when sleep deprived can be as dangerous as driving intoxicated.
 Due to their inexperience, people under the age of 25 are more likely to be involved in road crashes.

 There have been suggestions that a lack of sleep can alter the hormones that regulate appetite.
 This can lead to more unhealthy eating habits and weight gain.
 Combine this with feeling lethargic and lacking the energy to participate in physical activity and we have a perfect recipe for weight gain.

 Using sleeping tablets to help fall asleep or drinking energy drinks to fight feeling tired can lead to an unhealthy dependence and unnatural sleeping patterns, making it harder to fall asleep, and wake easily.

-- Implement a digital curfew:
+Implement a digital curfew

 Remove technology from the bedroom 1-2 hours before bedtime.
 This will provide time for the body and mind to detox from the waking effects of blue light, ensuring there is plenty of time for natural melatonin production.

 Understand effects of passive and interactive technology

 Interactive technological devices are more likely to lead to a delay in getting to sleep, as these devices require considered thought and physical input from the user – such as gaming consoles, mobile phones, computers.
 Passive devices such as televisions are less likely to cause as much disruption to a teenager’s sleep, however is still a source of blue-light.

-- Bright Light Therapy can help shift the body clock earlier to encourage the body and mind to be more awake during the day, and to feel more sleepy earlier in the evening.
+Bright light therapy helps shift the body clock earlier to encourage the body and mind to be more awake during the day, and to feel more sleepy earlier in the evening.
 This can be done by going to bed half an hour earlier each night, with the intention of getting up half an hour earlier in the mornings.

 Talk to your children and discuss their sleep routines and the possible effects these could be having.
 By educating each other, a better understanding of negative habits can help reduce negative sleep hygiene.